Hoda-Shariati-mastery/fintech-dashboard-terraform/README.md

 terraform init

-Apply configurations:
+Apply the configurations to set up the infrastructure:

 terraform apply

 Launch Docker containers:

+Run the following command to start the required Docker containers:

 docker-compose up

 Run the Flask application:

 Navigate to the api directory:

     cd api
     python app.py

     Test and Explore:

     Access the APIs or dashboards exposed on your configured ports.

 Project Goals